TrainWeb.org Facebook Page

 Los Angeles Live Steamers Railroad Museum

-Los Angeles Live Steamers Railroad Museum (LALS) is a non-profit public-benefit corporation that was founded in 1956 by live steam enthusiasts for the purpose of educating the public about railroad history and lore, and to promote the avocation of live steam and scale model railroad technology.
+Los Angeles Live Steamers Railroad Museum is a non-profit public-benefit corporation that was founded in 1956 by live steam enthusiasts for the purpose of educating the public about railroad history and lore, and to promote the avocation of live steam and scale model railroad technology.
 The museum is open from 11 a.m. to 3 p.m. every Sunday.
 In 1956, all the locomotive model engines were steam-powered, hence the name "Live Steamers".
 Over the years, gasoline-powered models of diesel locomotives and battery-electric locomotives and trolleys have also become popular.
 The museum operates a 7 1/2 inch gauge miniature railway on which these locomotives pull trains that the public can ride.
 The museum also has multiple layouts with smaller gauge track for model railroads.

 The grounds were supposed to be opened at 10:30 AM but did not open until 10:46 AM.

-Union Pacific caboose 25064 built by Mount Vernon Car in 1942 as 3764.
-We then boarded the train.
+Union Pacific caboose 25064, nee Union Pacific 3764, built by Mount Vernon Car in 1942.
+We then climbed aboard.

 Texas and New Orleans caboose 524 built by Southern Pacific and American Car and Foundry in 1949, lettered Southern Pacific 438.

-After that bridge we crossed a little creek.
+After that bridge, we crossed a little creek.

 The steaming bays on this unique railroad.